Minimum Wage In Mexico 2023

 An Overview

 The minimum wage in Mexico was established in 1917 with the publishing of the Mexican Political Constitution.
 Our Constitution was written after a period of social injustice, and labor conditions were a big problem back then.
-This led to the Mexican Revolution, which finalized with the winners writing an entirely new Constitution.
+This led to the Mexican Revolution, which ended with the winners writing an entirely new Constitution.
 Naturally, this new regulation included mandatory profit sharing, the establishment of a minimum wage in Mexico, social security for Mexican workers, and better Mexican labor laws in general.
 Article 123 of the Mexican Constitution summarizes the entire labor and social welfare framework.

 Who decides the minimum wage in Mexico?

-Article 94 of the Mexican Federal Labor Law states that a National Commission shall be in charge of this.
-Articles 90 to 97 of this law discuss this commission and the Mexican minimum wage.
-Articles 570 to 574 discuss how it must be set.
-Accordingly, the minimum wage in Mexico is set every year.
+Article 94 of the Mexican Federal Labor Law states that a National Commission shall oversee this.
+This commission is called CONASAMI because of its name in Spanish.
+Articles 90 to 97 of the MFL law discuss this commission and the Mexican minimum wage.
+Articles 570 to 574 specify how it must be set.
+Accordingly, it is set every year.
 The commission uses technical reports that include inflation, GDP, employment rate, and other economic indicators that may help the decision.

 The Northern Border Minimum Wage In Mexico